arhcy/Unity3d-physics-visualization-/README.md

 # Unity3d Physics2d Visualizer *[work in progress]*

-Tool to help you visualize 2d physics colliders and track their transform at runtime.
-Just add the proper component to GameObject with a Collider2d.
+Tool to help you visualize 2d physics colliders and joints.
+You can track their transform at runtime.
+Just add the proper component to GameObject with a Collider2D or Joint2D.

  <p align="center">
  <img align="center" src="/Screenshots/MovementLogger.gif">